College of Charleston Home

 National Crime Victims Research and Treatment Center (at the Medical University of South Carolina)

 NCVC is an outpatient mental health clinic for children and adults who experienced a traumatic event such as sexual assault, domestic violence, or physical assault.
-Interns will assist with a service oriented project working with victims of crime.
-Responsibilities will include contacting and assisting victims of crime.
-There are also opportunities to observe support groups for family members of homicide victims and local child abuse community staffings.
+Interns assist with working with victims of crime.
+Respnsibilities may include transporting families for victim-related appointments, data entry in SPSS, and observing support groups for family members of homicide victims and local child abuse community staffings.
+There is also the possibility of becoming involved with research projects.
+This internship requires a 3.0 GPA and a psychology major.

 North Charleston Police Department